 Access to PHI

-As provided in the BAA, we will make available to Covered Entities information necessary for Covered Entity to give individuals their rights of access, amendment, and accounting in accordance with HIPAA regulations.
+As provided in the BAA, we will make available to Covered Entities information necessary for the Covered Entity to give individuals their rights of access, amendment, and accounting in accordance with HIPAA regulations.

-Upon request, we will make our internal practices, books, and records, including policies and procedures, relating to the use and disclosure of PHI received from, or created or received by the BA on behalf of a Covered Entity, available to the Covered Entity or the Secretary of the U.S. Department of Health and Human Services for the purpose of determining compliance with the terms of the BAA and HIPAA regulations.
+Upon request, we will make our internal practices, books, and records, including policies and procedures, relating to the use and disclosure of PHI received from, or created or received by the Business Associate on behalf of a Covered Entity, available to the Covered Entity or the Secretary of the U.S. Department of Health and Human Services for the purpose of determining compliance with the terms of the BAA and HIPAA regulations.